Cerium Oxide Carpet Wheel Plans

 L is the distance between the pulley axles.

 Below are the PDF blueprints for the machine.
-These blueprints would not have been made possible if it wasn’t for my friend Frank Seiler who spent his time drawing these as it’s far outside of my skill set.
+These blueprints would not have been made possible if it weren’t for my friend Frank Seiler who spent his time drawing these, as it’s far outside my skill set.

 These plans are intended to be a guide for you.
-If you buy different parts you might be finding yourself making adjustments to these plans so the best course of action is to buy all of your parts first before cutting the wood and building the housing as the parts you buy might be slightly different.
+If you buy different parts, you might find yourself making adjustments to these plans, so the best course of action is to buy all of your parts first before cutting the wood and building the housing, as the parts you buy might be slightly different.

 These plans here are intended to be free forever and should never be sold.